WRJI

 WRJI (91.5 FM) was a radio station licensed to serve East Greenwich, Rhode Island.
 The station was owned by Educational Radio For the Public of the New Millennium.
 It aired Spanish religious programming during hours that WCVY was not broadcasting (14:00-22:00 weekdays during the school year except holidays and vacation).

-The station had been assigned the WRJI callsign by the Federal Communications Commission from January 18, 2006 – January 19, 2011.
+The station had been assigned the WRJI callsign by the Federal Communications Commission from January 18, 2006 to January 19, 2011.

 License deleted

 WRJI had not operated from November 2, 2009, to November 25, 2010, nor it asked the FCC for a silent authorization in that time.
 WRJI's license was deleted on January 19, 2011.
 Station president Carlos Vasquez filed a packet with the F.C.C. in March 2011 stating there were people acting against the station and to relicense the station.
 The F.C.C. declined, noting the over-1-year-long outage mandated the station's license be revoked.
 Also, the station's application to move its community of license from East Greenwich to Providence was denied, citing overlap with WDOM/91.3.
 Additionally, moving WRJI's community of license from East Greenwich to Providence would remove East Greenwich's only "local service."